EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 Login to your EOSIO Testnet account.
 This game needs two EOSIO Testnet accounts, one for the host and one for the challenger.

-To create an additional EOSIO Testnet account, click the "Create another account" button.
-You now have two accounts and can select each account from the drop down box to view account details.
+To create an additional EOSIO Testnet accounts, click the "Create another account" button.
+This will generate a new account with associated public and private keys.
+Once you have two accounts you can select each account from the drop down box to view account details.

 View your account details on the "Blockchain Accounts" page: